weakish/docs-en/views/rest_api.md

 Here `%7B%22balance%22%3A%7B%22%24gte%22%3A%2030%7D%7D` is the URL-encoded condition `{"balance":{"$gte": 30}}`.
 Refer to [Queries](#Queries) for more examples.

-If the condition is not met, the update will not be performed, and you will receive an `305` error:
+If the condition is not met, the update will not be performed, and you will receive a `305` error:

 ```json
 {